stephenverderame/cpp_book/src/move/values.md

 # Alphabet Soup of Values

 What we've seen so far are *rvalues* and *lvalues*.
-Both are these come from pre C++11 and the names originate from the idea than an lvalue can go on the left side of the equals side and rvalues may only go on the right side.
-A little better criteria is that an lvalue is something you can take an address of and an rvalue you cannot.
+Both are these come from pre C++11 and the names originate from the idea than a lvalue can go on the left side of the equals sign and rvalues may only go on the right side.
+A little better criteria is that a lvalue is something you can take an address of and a rvalue you cannot.
 Another possible distinction is that rvalues are temporary values while lvalues are named values.

 ```C++
 int age = 5;